Cottondale, Florida: Geography

+The City of Cottondale is located in western Jackson County.
 U.S. Route 90 passes through the south side of town on Levy Street.
 US-90 leads east 9 mi to Marianna, the Jackson county seat, and west 10 mi to Chipley.
 U.S. Route 231 runs through the center of Cottondale as Main Street, leading north 31 mi to Dothan, Alabama, and south 51 mi to Panama City.
 US-231 crosses Interstate 10 3 mi south of Cottondale; I-10 leads east 72 mi to Tallahassee and west 120 mi to Pensacola.

 According to the United States Census Bureau, the town has a total area of 9.0 km2, of which 8.6 km2 are land and 0.3 km2, or 3.87%, are water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Cottondale has a humid subtropical climate zone (Cfa).